wa1kmoon/Astro101/GRB101/grb_observations/012_GW170817&GRB170817A/brief.md

     - the confirmation on the Equivalence princeple
       - shapiro delay

+    - the size and lorentz factor of the emitting region from explaining the time delay
+      - the lag from merger time to the collision between two shells (internal origin)
+      - external origin
+      - photospheric: thermal radiation (flawed)

+    -

 Conlutions:

 - The joint event set a **stringent limits on fundamental physics** and **probed the central engine of SGRBs** in ways that have not been possible with EM data alone.